oplik0/opliko-hashnode-backup/cl41wmead01b8pmnv6ul924ij.md

 RollsRoyce is the smart contract challenge that received the least solves during the CTF and it's not hard to guess that it might have something to do with the fact it involves guessing and randomness.
 Or does it really?

-EDIT: this apparently was an unintended solution.
+EDIT: my initial solution was apparently an unintended one.
 I guess not having any experience with exploiting Solidity gave me a different perspective on this challenge :)
+The intended one was a [re-entrancy attack](https://consensys.github.io/smart-contract-best-practices/attacks/reentrancy/), which is apparently a common attack vector against Ethereum smart contracts, and I added a section explaining how we can exploit it.

 #### Challenge description:
 > Let's have some fun and win some money and hopefully buy a Rolls-Royce!